Work begins to replace layer of border wall in San Diego

-SAN DIEGO (AP) — Construction has begun on the fifth border wall project of Donald Trump’s presidency, replacing up to 14 miles (22 kilometers) of barrier in San Diego.
+SAN DIEGO (AP) — Construction has begun on the fifth border wall project of Donald Trump’s presidency, replacing up to 14 miles (22 kilometers) of barrier in San Diego, authorities said Tuesday.

-U.S. Customs and Border Protection said Tuesday that the first panels are in place to replace a steel-mesh fence with steel bollards up to 30 feet (9 meters) high.
-SLSCO Ltd. of Galveston, Texas, was awarded the $101 million contract in December.
+The first panels are in place to replace a steel-mesh fence with 30-foot- (9-meter-) high steel bollards, according to U.S. Customs and Border Protection.
+SLSCO Ltd. of Galveston, Texas, was awarded a $101 million contract in December, with options for an additional $30 million.

-It is the second layer of barrier in San Diego.
-Work on replacing the first layer is nearly complete, which is also 14 miles long and made of steel bollards up to 30 feet high.
+The bollards replace a second layer of barrier that worked like a fortress when it was built about a decade ago but is now often breached with powerful battery-operated saws sold in home improvement stores.

-Construction began three days after Trump declared a national emergency to build his proposed border wall with Mexico.
-Lawsuits have been filed over the emergency declaration.
+Work on replacing a first layer of San Diego barrier is nearly complete, also 14 miles (22.5 kilometers) long and made of steel bollards up to 30-feet (9-meters) high.
+The old fence, built in the early 1990s, was made of corrugated steel matting used by the military as temporary runways.

 Most Read Nation & World Stories